-A typical working day in the NHS lasts from 9am to 5pm.
+If you're working in the NHS you're likely to work 37.5 hours a week.
 You may need to work some weekends, to attend a clinic for example.
 On-call work may be required.

-Job-sharing, part-time work and opportunities for career breaks are available.
+Job-sharing, part-time work and opportunities for career breaks are possible.

-To be accepted on to the shorter postgraduate course, which lasts two years, you must have a relevant life sciences degree that contains an adequate level of human physiology and biochemistry.
-Both routes include a mix of theory and practical training in a hospital or community setting.
-For a list of courses, see the HCPC Register of Approved Programmes.
+To be accepted on to a two-year postgraduate course (either a Postgraduate Diploma or a Masters in dietetics) you must have a relevant life sciences degree that contains an adequate level of human physiology and biochemistry.

-Entry without an approved degree or postgraduate qualification is only possible at the level of dietetic assistant.
+Entry into the profession without an approved degree or postgraduate qualification is only possible at the level of dietetic assistant.
 From here your employer may support you in studying for an approved degree to then become a dietitian.

 When applying for jobs, you'll need to have: